 The first reason is that opening a dedicated business bank account is massively helpful when filing taxes.
 Many small business owners assume they’ll be able to remember which transactions were related to their business when filing tax documents.
 But unless you plan on keeping a detailed ledger listing each business transaction you’ve made that year, it can be overwhelmingly difficult to remember which transactions were personal when it comes time to file your state tax returns.

 The second reason you should avoid sharing your personal bank account with your business account is that you leave your personal finances vulnerable in the event of a lawsuit.
-Even though Hawaii LLCs have limited liability and asset protection, if you run business transactions through your personal account, that can leave all the money in the account vulnerable if you become the target of legal action.
+Even though Hawaii LLCs have limited liability and asset protection, if you run business transactions through your personal account, the money in the account is vulnerable if you become the target of legal action.
 Using your personal account for business transactions can blur the distinction between yourself and your business, jeopardizing the personal asset protection that forming an LLC in Hawaii grants you.

 So to make your tax filing easier and ensure you enjoy the full benefit of the limited liability and asset protection your Hawaii LLC provides, it really is in your best interest to open a dedicated business bank account.

 To open a bank account for your Hawaii LLC, you’ll need a bank kit.
 A bank kit is a collection of documents typically including a copy of your Articles of Organization, LLC Operating Agreement, and your EIN as well as your company’s initial resolution.
-Basically, you’ll need to collate all of the formation documents that you’ve been obtaining and filing so far.
+Basically, you’ll need to collate the formation documents that you’ve been obtaining and filing so far.

 You’ve already taken a huge step towards starting a business in Hawaii when you decided to form a Hawaii LLC today, so congratulations!